About

 Running was a family affair before it became an obsession.

-I ran my first 10K at eight, a half-marathon a year later, and spent my teenage years stacking trophies across road races, mountains, triathlons, and marathons.
+I ran my first 10K when I was eight, a half-marathon a year later, and spent my teenage years stacking trophies across road races, mountains, triathlons, and marathons.
 Running wasn’t just a sport – it was a way of life.

-Then, plantar fasciitis ended that chapter.
+Then, an injury ended that chapter.
 Hard.
-Years of pain, failed treatments, and stubborn denial eventually turned into acceptance and walking away.
+Years of pain, failed treatments, and stubborn denial eventually turned into acceptance.

 Fast-forward to the pandemic.